 Bia Gorri was a complete contrast, but again beautiful and enjoyable.
 At only 11 years old the winery is modern in both architecture and style of wine.
 Quite the contrast to Muga.
 After touring the facility and seeing how they use gravity to make the wine, we enjoyed a tasting paired with lunch.

 We were not done eating or drinking for the day though.
 That night we went to dinner at Azark.
 Hands down this was the best degustation I've ever done.
 The food was amazing.
 The wine was great.
 And the staff were welcoming and relaxed.
 This is an absolute must visit if you're a foodie and in the area.
 I don't care who you have to bribe to get in... do it!
-(I only posted some of photos.
-If you want to see pics of everything we ate you can here).
+(I only posted some of photos).

 Our last day in San Sebastian was filled with more rain and just a few glimmers of sunshine.
 We spent the day wandering the streets in between downpours and bar hopping for more pinchos (pinxtos).